 For the archaeologist, the site is a fascinating one, reflecting ancient Greek architecture and ancient polytheist religion, and indicating the enormous wealth and size that Akragas achieved in the 6th and 5th centuries BC - which is also represented by the fine contents of the local museum.

 But setting academic interests aside for a moment, Agrigento/Akragas is simply a stupendously impressive site of great beauty and depth, expressing human achievement at its best and most beautiful.
-With its views over the coastal plain on one side, and up to the medieval and modern town of Agrigento on the other, and its park-like setting, dominated by almond blossom during my visit, the site is unforgettably lovely.
+With its views over the coastal plain on one side, and up to the medieval and modern town of Agrigento on the other, and its park-like setting, dominated by almond blossom in the early spring, the site is unforgettably lovely.

-For more impressions from Sicily, watch this space.
-And to see the site for real, join us on our Exploring Sicily tour!
+To explore the site with expert guides, join us on our Exploring Sicily tour!